pamdesilva/fcc-weatherapp/README.md

-# Local Weather App
+# Local Weather App ☔️

-Project 2 of Free Code Camp's Intermediate Front End Development Projects.

-A weather app that tells you what your local weather is.
+Shows what your local weather is so you can be prepared.
+[See demo](https://weather.pamela.io/)

-Features:
+### Features

 * Change temperature display from Celcius to Fahrenheit.

 * Background image changes according to weather conditions.

 Weather information powered by [Open Weather Map](https://openweathermap.org).

+Written in HTML, CSS & JavaScript.

+A project for FreeCodeCamp.